Updates

 Customer supportDocumented failureResponsiveMixedAlso problems

 Pika vs Kling: Need physics-accurate motion โ€” product demos, action sequences, realistic character movement?
-Kling is significantly stronger at that.
+Kling is significantly stronger.
 Pika vs HeyGen: These don’t compete.
 HeyGen makes presenter videos.
 Pika makes generative scenes.
 If you’re confused about which one you need, you need HeyGen.

 ๐Ÿ’ณ